markjfisher/fujinet-nio/docs/network_device_tcp.md

 # NetworkDevice TCP Protocol Semantics (v1)

+This document defines the TCP (stream socket) semantics for the v1 NetworkDevice protocol.

+It supplements the generic protocol definition in:

+  docs/network_device_protocol.md

+Where the two documents overlap, this document is authoritative for TCP.

 This document defines how TCP stream sockets are implemented on top of the existing NetworkDevice v1 binary protocol.